proyecto26/awesome-unity/README.md

 - [GetComponent](https://youtu.be/xbDKC4zP9XY) - How to use the GetComponent function to address properties of other scripts or components.
 - [DeltaTime](https://youtu.be/Gcoj3llfzSw) - What is Delta Time and how can it be used in your games to smooth and interpret values.
 - [DataTypes](https://youtu.be/IVcx-tSxjys) - Learn the important differences between Value and Reference data types, in order to better understand how variables work.
+- [Classes](https://youtu.be/odKtPBsyFnw) - How to use Classes to store and organise your information, and how to create constructors to work with parts of your class.
+- [Instantiate](https://youtu.be/Q3u0x8VRJS4) - How to use Instantiate to create clones of a Prefab during runtime.
 - [How to Play Test Game Mods (Official Unity Tutorial)](https://youtu.be/kZCJmKVQAPQ) - In the Play Testing In-Editor Tutorial, you will learn how to play and mod your Microgame in Unity.

 ## Resources